Steam (service): Storefront features

 In 2013, Steam began to accept player reviews of games.
 Other users can subsequently rate these reviews as helpful, humorous, or otherwise unhelpful, which are then used to highlight the most useful reviews on the game's Steam store page.
 Steam also aggregates these reviews and enables users to sort products based on this feedback while browsing the store.
 In May 2016, Steam further broke out these aggregations between all reviews overall and those made more recently in the last 30 days, a change Valve acknowledges to how game updates, particularly those in Early Access, can alter the impression of a game to users.
 To prevent observed abuse of the review system by developers or other third-party agents, Valve modified the review system in September 2016 to discount review scores for a game from users that activated the product through a product key rather than directly purchased by the Steam Store, though their reviews remain visible.
-Alongside this, Valve announced that it would end business relations with any developer or publisher that they found to be abusing the review system.
+Alongside this, Valve announced that it would end business relations with any developer or publisher that it found to be abusing the review system.
 Separately, Valve has taken actions to minimize the effects of review bombs on Steam.
-In particular, Valve announced in March 2019 that they mark reviews they believe are "off-topic" as a result of a review bomb, and eliminate their contribution to summary review scores; the first such games they took action on with this were the Borderlands games after it was announced Borderlands 3 would be a timed-exclusive to the Epic Games Store.
+In particular, Valve announced in March 2019 that it marks reviews it believes are "off-topic" as a result of a review bomb, and eliminate their contribution to summary review scores; the first such games it took action on with this were the Borderlands games after it was announced Borderlands 3 would be a timed-exclusive to the Epic Games Store.
 In August 2025, Valve released the ability to filter reviews between languages.
 This was intended for users to get more accurate review scores based on their nationality, as poor localizations and other regional- or language-based differences can drastically affect reviews.
+In February 2014, user-defined tags for games were added to Steam.